pudly/schmopera-hugo/content/articles/berlin-the-last-cabaret.md

 ## How were the original cabaret songs chosen for this show?

-We chose the music of four remarkable Weimar composers who had in common powerful interest in experiment and disruption, a rich repertoire of cabaret gems, and they were all of Jewish heritage.
+**AC**: We chose the music of four remarkable Weimar composers who had in common powerful interest in experiment and disruption, a rich repertoire of cabaret gems, and they were all of Jewish heritage.
 And for that, all four were driven from Germany when Hitler came to power in 1933.

 > This show explores how this particular troupe reacts to this political tension and eventual threat of death.